We strive to be industry leaders in sustainable viticulture and winemaking.

 We have a longstanding area, 53ha of remnant vegetation which is managed and enhanced to represent the local endemic plant environment.
 We use all of the resources available to prevent wind and water erosion using practices such as minimal tillage recycling of winery waste to enhance soil properties.

 Waste & Chemical Management

 Our reliance on chemicals has dramatically reduced over the years.
 We employ a full time technician to monitor Pest and Disease populations and populations of what we call “Good Bugs” that complement our management programs.
 The use of safe control options in our vineyards is always first priority when considering a pest or disease control strategy.

 The winery recycles its grape seeds and pulp which is collected and taken for tartaric acid extraction to a local facility.
 The unused portion of the waste is returned to the site and recycled into the cultural practices performed on the vineyard.

-We proudly use the light and energy efficient ‘Lean+Green’ bottles for our a selection of our lower priced wines.
-The process to make these bottles eliminates considerable weight, energy and water consumption from each bottle, however maintaining the proportions and premium image.
+We proudly use the light and energy efficient ‘Lean+Green®’ bottles for our Deakin Estate, Artisans Blend, Sunnycliff and Woolshed still wines.
+The process used to make these bottles takes out considerable weight, energy and water consumption from each bottle while maintaining premium branding.
+The bottles have the following features:

-These lighter weights and smaller dimensions allow us to efficiently transport wine from Australia to our overseas markets, thus improving economies of scale regarding logistics and reducing our fuel usage in shipments.
+• These lighter weights and smaller dimensions mean we can more efficiently move wine from Australia to our overseas markets.
+This improves economies of scale in logistics and reduces our fuel usage in shipments per carton.

 Katnook Coonawarra has installed the largest solar photovoltaic (PV) unit in the south east of South Australia.
 Generating 90 kilowatts, the solar PV system is capable of supplying the winery’s power needs most of the year, with supplementary power needed only during the harvest period.